tektoncd/pipeline/docs/events.md

 When you [configure a sink](install.md#configuring-cloudevents-notifications), Tekton emits events as described in the table below.

+Tekton sends cloud events in a parallel routine to allow for retries without blocking the reconciler.
+A routine is started every time the `Succeeded` condition changes - either state, reason or message.
+Retries are sent using an exponential back-off strategy.
+Because of retries, events are not guaranteed to be sent to the target sink in the order they happened.

 Resource      |Event    |Event Type :-------------|:-------:|:---------------------------------------------------------- `TaskRun`     | `Started` | `dev.tekton.event.taskrun.started.v1`